 This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to them.
-Such forward looking statements include, but are not limited to, statements related to: revenue recognition; our ability to fulfill customer orders; our investments and financing obligations; the effect of global market fluctuations; our expected expenses, including research and development expenses and administrative expenses; our beliefs about our ability to finance our operations; the development and marketability of our products; the potential dilution of current stockholders; our use of any funds raised through the sale of securities; as well as statements of belief and statements of assumptions underlying any of the foregoing.
+Such forward looking statements include, but are not limited to, statements related to: our expectations regarding our future losses, our expectations regarding our future sources of revenue, the timing of the conversion of our backlog, our expectations regarding our operating expenses; our expectations regarding our interest expense, our financial outlook; our expected revenues, gross margin, research and development expenses, and sales, general and administrative expenses, revenue recognition; our ability to fulfill customer orders; our investments and financing obligations; the effect of global market fluctuations; our expected expenses, including research and development expenses and administrative expenses; our beliefs about our ability to finance our operations; the development and marketability of our products; the potential dilution of current stockholders; our use of any funds raised through the sale of securities; as well as statements of belief and statements of assumptions underlying any of the foregoing.
 In some cases you can identify forward-looking statements by words such as "may," "will," "should," "could," "would," "expect," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "potential" and similar expressions intended to identify forward-looking statements.
 Our actual results could differ materially from those anticipated in these forward-looking statements for many reasons, including the risks faced by us and described under the heading "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q and our other filings with the SEC.
 You should not place undue reliance on these forward-looking statements, which apply only as of the date of this Quarterly Report on Form 10-Q. You should read this Quarterly Report on Form 10-Q completely and with the understanding that our actual future results may be materially different from those we expect.
-Except as required by law, we assume no obligation to update these forward-looking statements, even if new information becomes available in the future.
+Except as required by law, we assume no obligation to update these forward-looking statements publicly, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.